 Other considerations have varying recommendations.
 If you’re doing exercise for longer hours, you should add about 2.5 cups of water to the 8×8 rule.

-People living in places where hot climate prevails and elevated places more than 8,200 feet above sea level should increase the amount of water intake more than the basic recommendation.
+People living in places where a hot climate prevails and elevated places more than 8,200 feet above sea level should increase the amount of water intake more than the basic recommendation.

 Demographics | Daily recommended amount of water (from drinks) |